Body rests on the stomach, skin bloated with fluid. Pungent and ripe.

 - “Too bad I’ll smell like death on that coffee date later.
 I wasn’t that into him anyways.”

 - He lives on the shelves of the anatomy labs, as L kidney, R kidney, Heart, Spleen, Lungs, L hemisected head.
 Bright with red and blue plastic veins.

-Christine MacKenzie is currently a student of creative writing and psychology at the University of Michigan-Ann Arbor.
+Christine A. MacKenzie is currently a student of creative writing and psychology at the University of Michigan-Ann Arbor.
 She writes for Mentality Magazine and The Odyssey.
 Outside of the literary world, she is a crisis counselor and an anatomical dissector research assistant.